Lumesh Syntax Manual 1 (Basic Syntax)

 - Lambda and function definitions create a child environment scope.

-- Child environments inherit variables from the parent environment without modifying the parent scope.
+- Child environments inherit parent environment variables without modifying the parent scope.

 Strings